BeeGFS Hive Index

 In-Tree Index:

-Pros: No separate storage needed as index database files are stored inside the BeeGFS filesystem itself.
+Pros: No separate storage needed as index database files are stored inside the BeeGFS file system itself.

-Cons: Filesystem performance can reduce due to hive index operations.
+Cons: Filesystem performance can reduce due to Hive Index operations.

 Out-Tree Index:

-Cons: Need dedicated space to store the indexed metadata of the filesystem.
+Cons: Need dedicated space to store the indexed metadata of the file system.

 BeeGFS Hive Index Database

-BeeGFS Hive index database (.bdm.db stored inside each subdirectory) holds three types of records as listed below:
+BeeGFS Hive Index database (.bdm.db stored inside each subdirectory) holds three types of records as listed below:

 1. Entries Table: Stores detailed metadata information about files and